What are health cash plans?

 What are the origins of health cash plans?

-Where can employees get more information and advice?
+Where can employers get more information and advice?

 What are the costs involved?

 The cost to employers start at £1 or less a week per employee, going up to £6 plus a week for a plan with richer benefits.

 There are no legal implications associated with a cash plan, although an employer can use one to help fulfil its duty-of-care requirements to employees’ health and wellbeing.

 Employer-paid cash plans are treated as a benefit in kind for tax purposes.